Tubagua - Munoz and Cabarete Region

 - Round trip International Airfare. (from USA departure point to destination country and return)

-- All in-country air and ground transportation.
-(All transportation in La Paz and from Uyuni)
+- All in-country air and/or ground transportation.

 - All applicable VISA fees.

 - International Travel Insurance.

 - All meals included. (does not provide for specialized diets such a vegetarian, vegan, gluten free)